What is Feeling Good Week?

 Feeling Good Week (FGW) which launched in 2004, is an annual event to raise awareness and promote the importance of good emotional health and well-being to Surrey's children and young people.
 Surrey CAMHS works closely with Healthy Schools to plan and run the week which includes a tailored resource pack for local schools and organisations to use throughout the week.

-- Yoga sessions for students and staff
+- Yoga and meditation sessions for students and staff

 For ideas and inspiration, take a look at previous resource packs.